kissofjudase23/Doc-DSA/DSA.md

     | Topological sort | O(\|V\|+\|E\|) | O(\|V\|+\|E\|) | O(\|V\|+\|E\|) |

   * Minimum Spanning Tree (Greedy)
+    * A minimum spanning tree (MST) or minimum weight spanning tree is a subset of the edges of a connected, edge-weighted undirected graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.

     |                     | Average Time     | Worst Time | Space          |
     |---------------------|------------------|------------|----------------|